Aegizz/Tut-7-ON-Imp/README.md

 Our implementation is modified to heavily use server and client IDs to simplify the identification of servers and clients.
   - We are sending them in client lists, client updates, and private chats.
-  - We also have some code to generate a time to die, however it has not been implemented yet.
+  - We also have time to die, however it has not been implemented yet.

 # Running Clients and Servers

-- Currently for our testing there exists server, server2 and server3.
+- In our current build, there exists server, server2 and server3.

     - server runs on ws://localhost:9002, server1 runs on ws://localhost:9003 and server3 runs on ws://localhost:9004

-    - To compile servers, run ```make servers```
+    - To compile server, run ```make server``` or to compile all three servers, run ```make servers```

 - See 'How to set up new Servers below' to see what files need to be changed to modify the neighbourhood.

-- Currently there exists userClient (which takes input from stdin)
+- Currently there exists userClient, userClient2, userClient3 (which takes input from stdin)
     - We have been using testClient's for automated testing but the userClient is easier to use.
-    - To compile userClient, run ```make userClient```
+    - To compile userClient, run ```make userClient``` or ```make userClients``` to compile all three clients

 # How to set up new Servers
 To set up new servers in the neighbourhood there are a few important files to change.